prookyon/MonoObsLog/README.md

 # MonoObsLog - astrophotography logging application

-## ⚠️⚠️⚠️
-## This application is still under initial active development.
-Things can unexpectedly change and break.
-## No installer / compiled release is provided at this point - some Python knowledge is expected.
+## No installer / release is provided at this point - some Python knowledge is expected.
-## ⚠️⚠️⚠️

 Application for managing astrophotography observations with SQLite database storage.